Kinzi/derkinzi.de/content/posts/nuxt-jam-stack.md

 ---
-title: Building a SEO optimized blog with a Nuxt JAM stack
+title: Building a SEO optimized blog with a Nuxt JAM stack and Markdown files
 slug: /nuxt-jam-stack
 short: How to build a SEO optimized, static file blog with nuxtjs and markdown files.
 Including a sitemap.xml and category or tag pages.
 date: 07/11/2019